 3. Incredible Shrinking Offer

 The price and terms at closing are nearly rarely the same as originally offered in the letter of intent.
 For example, one Private Equity Group’s offer for a Canadian IT Software Company went from $6 million to $1 million over the course of a 12-month period.
 The business owner took this dismal offer for a combination of the seven reasons listed here.
+Make sure you keep a record of all deals and transactions in writing.
+For that purpose, you should know how to choose a free invoice template for your needs.

 4. Sinking Feeling